aryaxt/OCInjection/README.md

 - (void)configure
 {
-        // Binding class-to-class could be used for injecting internal classes (ex: NSDictionary)
+	// Binding a class to itself could be used for injecting internal classes (ex: NSDictionary)
 	// This allows you to easily bind the class to a mock object in the test project

 	[self bindClass:[YahooClient class] toClass:[YahooClient class]];
 	[self bindProtocol:@protocol(GoogleClientProtocol) toClass:[GoogleClient class]];